Braithwaite – The Orthodox Church

-Due to the wonderful friendship between the Churches in Keswick, and the generosity of the Methodist Church there, we have the use of the Old Methodist Chapel in the nearby village of Braithwaite ( 2 miles from Keswick to the west along the A66) for many years.
+Due to the wonderful friendship between the Churches in Keswick, and the generosity of the Methodist Church there, we had the use of the Old Methodist Chapel in the nearby village of Braithwaite ( 2 miles from Keswick to the west along the A66) for many years.
 In 2017 we completed the purchase of the property, and it is now the Orthodox Church, owned by the Orthodox Parish of St Bega, St Mungo, and St Herbert.

 This is where we hold the majority of the services where we expect a congregation of significant size.
 There is also a refectory and some basic accomodation.